c-toolbox/C-Play/README.md

 # Build on Windows

-- Use [Craft](./help/CRAFT_INSTALLS.md) on Windows to install all dependencies for Haruna, from Qt5, KF5 libs.
+- Use [Craft Guide](./help/CRAFT_INSTALLS.md) to install all dependencies for the UI, from Qt5, KF5 libs.

-- Use [Media Build Suite](https://github.com/m-ab-s/media-autobuild_suite) to compile FFmpeg, MPV libs

-- Use the [Build Jack](./help/BUILD_JACK.md) guide to build libjack with portaudio if you want that functionality.
+- Use the [Build FFMPEG and MPV Guide](./help/BUILD_FFMPEG_AND_MPV.md) guide to build FFmpeg and MPV with JACK+portaudio support.

-- Move result (dll, exe, dll.a etc) from "Build Jack" compiliation (JACK, Portaudio) to MINGW64 bin/lib/pkg folders in "Media Build Suite", so they can be found when running "Media Build Suite" again.

-- Run "Media Build Suite" again, now with PortAudio an JACK support and these [FFmpeg Options](./help/ffmpeg_options.txt)

-- Copy over compiliations for FFmpeg and MPV to Craft bin/libs so whe can have new versions when compiling C-Play.
+- Configure C-Play with CMake.

-- Build in Qt-Creator (the one installed with Craft) for good QML overview.
+- Build in Qt-Creator for good QML overview, or use Visual Studio.